fengjixuchui/Kernal-cheat-Injector/README.md

 - the source code is not public version it will be a completely undetected injector + driver along with a custom mapper allowing you to bypass vangaurd + faceit blocking methods

 - UI Mode ( imgui mode of the injector )
-- dump games + the game pdb ( some games dont work )
-- you can use detours + minhook
-- choose what injection format you want x86 / x64
-- IAT dumper
 - cheat engine support + other debuggers
 - offset dumper ( UnrealEngine only )
-- Dump EAC + BE
-- edit packets / spoof packets
 - inject without any detections / trace
-- Anti-Cheat Emulator ( allowing you to play without running anti-cheat )
 - have a full private source code ( fully undetected + Secure source code )

 ## how to find my games window class ?